 The RISC-V blog program is designed to showcase RISC-V technical information and advancements, RISC-V adoption in products and the end-user community, reports from RISC-V events, and industry commentary and relevant insights about the developments happening in the RISC-V space.

 The goal of the RISC-V blog is to provide one place for quality RISC-V content, hosted on the RISC-V website.

-The blog serves as a channel for RISC-V members, Ambassadors, and technical contributors in the RISC-V Working Groups, Special Interest Groups (SIG) and Alliances to share content with the RISC-V community.
+The blog serves as a channel for RISC-V members, Ambassadors, RISC-V Working Groups, Special Interest Groups (SIG), and Alliances to share content with the RISC-V community.

 Blog Audience and Topics

-The RISC-V blog audience is a combination of business and technical audiences, students, and people who want to learn about RISC-V. Content that teaches, talks about technical challenges and how they have been solved, thought leadership on processing, and how-tos are valuable content for our audience.
+The RISC-V blog audience is a combination of business and technical audiences, students, and the community who want to learn about RISC-V. Content that teaches, talks about technical challenges and how they have been solved, industry commentary and relevant insights, and how-tos are valuable content for our audience.

 Below are some broad suggested topics that it would be great to see members cover.
 Note that these content pieces are meant to carry informational/educational value, not product endorsements.

 - IP Cores

 - Open Source Hardware